OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/Main_Open Access platforms.md

 There are a number of different types of platforms or databases when it comes to OA.
 These can be for articles, metadata, datasets themselves, or journals.
 In fact, there is a complex ecosystem of platforms out there - some overlap, some integrate, some are stand-alone.
 This forms a generally confusing infrastructure around OA and scholarly publishing in general.

-The main databases for OA articles and journals are the Directory of Open Access Journals ([DOAJ](https://doaj.org/)) and PubMed Central [PMC](https://www.ncbi.nlm.nih.gov/pmc/).
+The main databases for OA articles and journals are the Directory of Open Access Journals ([DOAJ](https://doaj.org/)) and PubMed Central ([PMC](https://www.ncbi.nlm.nih.gov/pmc/)).
 In the case of DOAJ, only fully "gold" OA journals are included, whereas PMC also hosts articles from hybrid journals.

+More recently, F1000 have helped to launch several funder-led OA publishing platfiorms, This includes [Wellcome Oepn Research](https://wellcomeopenresearch.org/), with the Wellcome Trust (UK), and [Gates Open Research](https://gatesopenresearch.org/), with the Bill and Melinda Gates Foundation (USA).
+These operate very similarly to the F1000 Research platform, with researchers able to publish their work rapidly and with successive rounds of open peer review.

 ### European Open Science Cloud